Link

 Read multiple records

 To read multiple records a database action should be defined along with a Closure<?> that defines how each read record will be processed/used.
+When reading multiple records, the ‘readAll’ function including ‘pageSize’ should be used. ‘pageSize’ is referred to as ‘nrOfRecords’ in the examples below.
+Ten thousand records is the recommended maximum value of pageSize.

 Example: